Khandaker Delwar Hossain

 Khondkar Delwar Hossain (1 February 1933 – 16 March 2011) was a Bangladesh Nationalist Party politician.
 He served as the secretary general of the party.
 He was elected five times as a Member of Parliament from constituency Manikganj-1 (Ghior-Doulatpur).

 Delwar was awarded Ekushey Padak in 2005 by the government of Bangladesh.

 Early life

 Hossain was born in Khirai Pachuria Village of Ghior Upazila, Manikganj District, East Bengal, British India on 1 February 1933.
 His father, Khondakar Abdul Hamid, was an alim and his mother was Aktara Khatoon.
 He graduated from Manikganj Government High School and Government Debendra College in 1947 and 1949 respectively.

-Hossain completed his bachelors in economics at the University of Dhaka in 1953.
+Hossain completed his bachelor in economics at the University of Dhaka in 1953.
 He had participated in the Bengali Language movement.
 He obtained his law degree from the University of Dhaka in 1955.
 He started his political career through the Bengali language movement in 1952.
 He campaigned for the Jukta Front candidate in the 1954 election.